Policy Management

 The attempted operation violated 1 enforced policy, described below:

-Policy: Ubuntu Package Manager in Image (COPY)
+Policy: Alpine Linux Package Manager in Image - Enforce Deploy

 - Description: